mehunk/axa-assignment-landing-page/README.md

 - vehicle_type 1-N insurance_quote
 - product 1-N insurance_quote

 I do not use the foreign key constraint because I want to keep the database simple.
 I think it is not necessary to use the foreign key constraint in this case.
+Besides, foreign key will slow down the database performance.

 ### Backend API